ymollard/python-starter-slides/exercises.md

 - 4.3.
 Move the class declaration of `AgiosBankAccount` in `agios.py`

 - 4.4.
-Move the class declaration of `BlockedBankAccount` in `blocked.py`
+Move the class declarations of `BlockedBankAccount` and `InsufficientBalance` in `blocked.py`

 - 4.5.
 Move the class declaration of `BankAccount` in `internal.py`

 - 4.6.
 Move the scenario (i.e. the successive instanciation of all accounts of companies and individuals) in `scenario1.py`